trilobio/pulley_analytical_solutions/README.md

 Solving for all variables at once doesn't tend to converge quickly, so the solution is approached in two steps.

-Step 1: Solve for BX, BY, BCX and BCY
+1. Solve for BX, BY, BCX and BCY
-Step 2: Solve for CX, CY, CDX, CDY, and DX
+2. Solve for CX, CY, CDX, CDY, and DX